beyondcode/laravel-self-diagnosis/README.md

 - Are the routes cached?
 - Is the xdebug PHP extension disabled?
 - Is APP_DEBUG set to false?
+- Are certain servers reachable?
+- Are certain supervisor programs running?

 ## Installation